 The 11 Best Nashville Portrait Photographers

-Nashville’s got visual style for days, an eclectic mix of country influence, alt rock verve, and down-home Southern hospitality.
-It’s got people who deserve to be photographed, in other words.
-And it’s also got a giant music industry, and those artists all need photography, too — so, around these parts, music photography is no small market.
 The best Nashville portrait photographers serve Tennesseans in a variety of capacities.
-Some shoot happy engaged couples or senior portraits, while others shoot guitarists and actors.
+Some shoot happily engaged couples or senior portraits, while others shoot guitarists and actors.
 Whatever the specialty, one thing’s for certain: they are some of the best at what they do.

 Sarah Elizabeth shoots lifestyle photography, weddings, and portraits of creatives.
 (That doesn’t only mean musicians, mind you.)
 Her hip style tends towards the color palettes the internet loves these days — orange and peachy overtones with blues taking a back seat, perhaps pushed towards teal.
-It’s a style that suits portraits of creatives well, since it makes for a mean album cover.
+It’s a style that suits portraits of creatives well since it makes for a mean album cover.
 We absolutely love her adventurous style that seems to seep through in her work.

 2. Kevin Solaka